aminya/AcutePowerShell/README.md

 # Benchmark

 - `btime`:
-Benchmark a script and return the ms it took. it runs the script once
+Benchmark a script and return the time it took. it runs the script once
 ```ps1
 btime { node -v }